 ScreenToaster Makes Screencasting Fun And Offers Advanced Editing Options

-ScreenToaster has evolved into a superb tool that captures your screencasts the easy way.
+[NO LONGER WORKS] ScreenToaster has evolved into a superb tool that captures your screencasts the easy way.
 It’s the only service in this list that lets you choose Playback Speed (half as fast, twice as fast, and up to 10 times faster), a feature you’d see on paid apps, such as the $99 ScreenFlow application for Mac.

 Other unique features are its offering to record from your webcam, add Subtitles, in a fashion similar to adding YouTube annotations (which you could do later since you can actually also upload the screencast to YouTube), and record audio for inclusion even after you recorded your screencast.
 There’re also two versions: the new Beta version records with HD quality.